Examples of Restricted Data

 Restricted Data: Restricted data is data in any format: Collected, developed, maintained or managed by or on behalf of the University, or within the scope of the University activities that are subject to specific protections under federal or state law or regulations or under applicable contracts, and whose loss or unauthorized disclosure would impair the functions of the University, cause significant financial or reputational loss, or lead to potential legal liability, such as patrons social security numbers, or credit card numbers.

-Please note that this list is not all-inclusive, and if you are not sure whether data is restricted, please contact FGCU Helpdesk at 239-590-1188.
+Please note that this list is not all-inclusive; if you are not sure if data is considered restricted, please contact FGCU Help Desk at 239-590-1188.

 - Remove it when you no longer need it

-- Must be retrieved immediately if no local printer available
+- Must be retrieved immediately from network printer (if no local printer available)

-- Store in a secure location, such as a locked cabinet
+- Store in a secure location, such as a locked file cabinet

 Example 1: Electronic Grade Book:

 Tracy Smith downloads a copy of the grade book from Canvas.
 The grade book in Canvas includes the following columns: UIN, student name, grade.
-Due to fact that the downloaded file contains all three information about a student, this is restricted information and Ms. Smith should encrypt the file including the grade information if she stores it on her computer.
+Due to fact that the downloaded file contains all three identifiers about a student, this is restricted information.
+Ms. Smith should encrypt the file, including the grade information, if she stores it on her computer (refer to ITS KB > Encrypting files using 7-Zip).

 Example 2: Paper Grade Book:

-Tracy Smith has a binder in her office that includes the grades of her students from the past years.
-The students are all identified by UIN and name, and along their names are their grades.
-Ms. Smith can keep this grade book as long as she stores it in a locked location, such as a locked filing cabinet, or locked bin.
+Tracy Smith has a binder in her office that includes the grades of her students from past years.
+The students are all identified by UIN and name, and beside their names are their grades.
+Ms. Smith can keep this grade book as long as she stores it in a locked location, such as a locked filing cabinet or locked bin (refer to ITS KB > Encrypting files using 7-Zip).

 How do I Handle Restricted Data at Home?

-- Remote access to the data must be done via FGCU's VPN services unless you use systems such as Gulfline or Canvas.
-These systems use a secured connection (SSL) and require authentication – Click here for more information on connecting remotely
+- Remote access to the data must be via FGCU's VPN services, unless you use systems such as Gulfline or Canvas.
+These systems use a secured connection (SSL) and require authentication.
+For more information, access ITS > Connecting Remotely and ITS KB > Remote Access Guidelines

-- It is strongly advised to not download restricted data to your remote computing device
+- You should NOT download restricted data to your remote computing device

-- If downloaded, it must be encrypted –Link to ITS site explaining encryption
+- If downloaded, data must be encrypted (refer to ITS KB > Encrypting files using 7-Zip)

 What is Encryption and Why Use It?